lamachine/Basic_Orchestrator_Agent_Personality/README_TOOLS.md

 8. Related to: File Review I.B, Configuration Updates VII, Message Format V.A, State Management III.C

-### D. [ ] Central Decision Making and State Evaluation (CRITICAL)
+### D. [x] Central Decision Making and State Evaluation (CRITICAL) - ✅ COMPLETE
 1. Questions and concerns
-   a. [ ] How to feed tool responses back to LLM for evaluation?
+   a. [✓] How to feed tool responses back to LLM for evaluation?
-   b. [ ] How to provide context about other requests and history?
+   b. [✓] How to provide context about other requests and history?
-   c. [ ] How to structure the decision-making process?
+   c. [✓] How to structure the decision-making process?
-   d. [ ] How to handle multi-step decision chains?
+   d. [✓] How to handle multi-step decision chains?
-   e. [ ] How to maintain conversation context?
+   e. [✓] How to maintain conversation context?
-   f. [ ] How to integrate with RAG for historical context?
+   f. [✓] How to integrate with RAG for historical context?
-   g. [ ] How to handle state queries during decision making?
+   g. [✓] How to handle state queries during decision making?

 2. Key Discussion Points:
    ```